Skip to Content

 Chill Out with Monkeys at Monkey Beach

-Besides being an excellent place for snorkeling, the beach gets its name from the monkeys that live in the cliffs nearby the beach and come down to greet the visitors in search of food.
+Monkey Beach is a 490-foot (150-meter) beach of powdery white sand in the southwestern side of Tonsai Bay.
+Besides being an excellent place for snorkeling, the beach gets its name from the monkeys that live in the cliffs nearby, and who come down to greet the visitors in search of food.

 Keep in mind that in breeding season the monkeys can get quite aggressive, and it’s not recommended to visit the beach at this time.